Combined security information registration for Microsoft Entra overview

 - Microsoft Authenticator – push notification or passwordless

 - Authenticator app or hardware token – code

 - Text message

-Virtual phone numbers are not supported for Voice calls or SMS messages.
+Virtual phone numbers aren't supported for Voice calls or SMS messages.

-Third party authenticator apps do not provide push notification.
-As we continue to add more authentication methods to Azure AD, those methods become available in combined registration.
+Third party authenticator apps don't provide push notification.
+As we continue to add more authentication methods to Microsoft Entra ID, those methods become available in combined registration.

 Combined registration modes

 There are two modes of combined registration: interrupt and manage.

 - Interrupt mode is a wizard-like experience, presented to users when they register or refresh their security info at sign-in.

 - Manage mode is part of the user profile and allows users to manage their security info.